EternalllZM/rtd-codz/docs/source/rules.rst

     :ref:`Please respect the games and those that play it.
 We do not appreciate cheating of any form.`

 .. attention::
-    :ref:`Discord TOS states to not distribute or provide hacks, cheats, exploits that provide an unfair advantage.
+    :ref:`Discord ToS states to not distribute or provide hacks, cheats, exploits that provide an unfair advantage.
     Steam Workshop mod menus do not provide an unfair advantage, however may be frowned upon.
     Similarly, if you are playing prop hunt on a World at War mod menu, this would not be construed as cheating.`

 - **Includes asking for glitches, or discussion of any exploiting.**

-Any glitch or exploit discussion in an \"Looking for Group\" channel is not appropriate.
+Any cheating, glitching, or exploit discussion in an \"Looking for Group\" channel is not appropriate.
 That is a strictly cheat-free environment.
-Nobody is impressed you can godmode or clip through walls.

 - **Selling or offering mod menus is an immediate permanent ban.**

-You will not be able to appeal your ban should you do this.
-Do not offer or sell mods to people in public or through DMs.
-You will also receive a Trust and Safety report to Discord.
+Do not offer or sell mods to people in public channels or through DMs.

 - **Zero tolerance for cheating.
 We are here to enjoy Zombies.**